No. 2 Baylor wins delayed home opener 83-52 over SFA

+WACO, Texas (AP) — Davion Mitchell and No. 2 Baylor came into this most unusual season ready for unexpected changes.
+The unbeaten Bears have responded well when they actually get a chance to play.

-WACO, Texas (AP) — Adam Flagler scored 11 of his 14 points before halftime when No. 2 Baylor took control on the way to an 83-52 win over Stephen F. Austin in the Bears’ home opener Wednesday, a night later than scheduled and against a different opponent than planned.
+Adam Flagler scored 11 of his 14 points before halftime as Baylor took control early on the way to an 83-52 win Wednesday night over Stephen F. Austin.
+It was the home opener for the Bears — a day later than scheduled and against a different opponent than planned.

+“We’re just blessed to have this opportunity.
+I mean, we kind of knew how this season was going to go,” said Mitchell, who had 11 points, seven assists and four steals.

+It was the first game for the Bears (4-0) since a much-anticipated showdown against No. 1 Gonzaga was called off only 90 minutes before tipoff Saturday, and after expected home-opening opponent Nicholls State had virus issues like the Bulldogs did.

+“Well, I think they laugh every time I give them updates.
+Like, what do we got now?” coach Scott Drew said.
+“When you know it’s game day and the ball is going to get tipped, you’ve got to make the most of it, because I can tell you they’d much rather be playing games right now than practicing.”

-Flagler led five players in double figures for the Bears (4-0), who played for the first time since an 82-69 win over then-No. 5 Illinois at the Jimmy V Classic in Indianapolis a week earlier.
+Five players scored in double figures as Baylor played for the first time since an 82-69 win over then-No. 5 Illinois at the Jimmy V Classic in Indianapolis a week earlier.
+That was the only one of the first six games on their initial schedule that the Bears have played.

-They were also supposed to play No. 1 Gonzaga there Saturday, but that game was canceled about 90 minutes before tipoff after a Bulldogs player was among two positive COVID-19 tests in their traveling party.

 Cameron Johnson had 11 points for Stephen F. Austin (3-1), the defending Southland Conference champion which had its 18-game winning streak snapped.
 Gavin Kensmil added 10 points.